IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

     Identity is balanced
     Negation is balanced

-The Deutsch algorithm instead guesses if the oracle is constant or balanced with just one call to `f`, using the magic of quantum superposition.
-We will see how, but first we have to redefine the oracle in the quantum world.
+Deutsch's algorithm instead guesses if the oracle is constant or balanced with just one call to $f$, using the magic of quantum superposition.
+We will see how, but first we need to redefine the oracle in the quantum world.

 ## The Oracle